 A network engineer is a technology professional who has the necessary skills to plan, implement and oversee the computer networks that support in-house voice, data, video and wireless network services.

-Although the job titles network engineer and network administrator are sometimes used as synonyms, a network engineer usually has more executive responsibilities than a network administrator.
-The engineering side of things tends to deal more with planning, design and technical specifications, whereas the administration side of things deals mostly with day-to-day maintenance, management and troubleshooting efforts.
+Although the job titles "network engineer" and "network administrator" are sometimes used as synonyms, a network engineer usually has more executive responsibilities than a network administrator.
+The engineering side tends to deal more with planning, design and technical specifications, whereas the administration side deals mostly with day-to-day maintenance, management and troubleshooting efforts.

-The job titles may also be differentiated by education and/or earnings.
+The job titles may also be differentiated by education or earnings.
 Typically, a network engineer has more education and earns more than a network administrator.
 Employment projections show that network engineers are in demand, and the profession -- and closely related professions -- are expected to grow between 4% to 7% in the next decade.

-Network engineers focus on delivering high-availability network infrastructure to sustain the online and on-site information technology activities of users.
+Network engineers focus on delivering high-availability network infrastructure to sustain the users' online and on-site information technology activities.
 Network engineers often overlap with other roles, such as computer network architects or security systems engineers, and work internally within an organization or as outside consultants.

 Network engineers design and implement network configurations, troubleshoot performance issues, carry out network monitoring and configure security systems such as firewalls.
 They often report to a CIO, chief information security officer and other line-of-business leaders to discuss and decide upon overall business goals, policies and network status updates.
 In many situations, network engineers work closely with project managers and other engineers, manage capacity and carry out remote or on-site support.